 There is a maximum of 30 minutes per meeting dedicated to public questions.
 Any questions that have not been heard once the 30 minutes have passed will receive a written response from the relevant member, usually the Chair of the Committee.

-What agenda items are eligible for public questions?
+What topics are eligible for public questions?

 Is there any other criteria that questions must meet?